 My HR Professionals is keeping our clients up-to-date with all of the changing regulations concerning COVID-19.
-We will continue to keep up-to-date information on this page, but we are available to answer questions via phone or email.
+We will continue to keep up-to-date information on this page.
+Still we are available to answer questions via phone or email.
 For our Human Resource Administration Service clients, this comes at no additional charge.
-If you are not an HR client and would like to be, please Contact Business Development.

 The Families First Coronavirus Response Act (FFCRA) expired 12/31/2020 as a requirement, but it became Optional for eligible employers through March 31, 2021.
 Highlights of the provision: